9 Tips to Survive Your Freshman Year in College

-9. Recognize when you need to ask for help
+9. don't be afraid to ask for help

 It is completely normal to feel scared, overwhelmed, confused, lonely, and homesick.
 Starting college is a huge life change.
 But if it’s been a few months and you still feel like you haven’t adjusted yet, it might be time to ask for some help.
-Try the counseling center on campus or talk to your parents about seeing a private counselor.
+Try the counseling center on campus or talk to your parents about seeing a counselor in town.
 Don’t feel like you have to solve this problem on your own.

 College will probably be some of the most fun, scary, and exciting years in your life.
 You will meet new people, try new things, and learn more than you ever thought possible.
 You worked really hard to get here so make sure to enjoy it!